gohugoio/hugoDocs/content/en/content-management/front-matter.md

 ### Target

 <!-- TODO
 We deprecated the `_target` front matter key in favor of `target` in v0.156.0 on 2026-02-17.
-Remove footnote #1 on or after 2027-05-17 (15 months after deprecation).
+Remove footnote #1 somewhere after v0.171.0, 15 minor releases after deprecation.
 -->

 The `target` key accepts a [page matcher](g) to limit cascaded values to a subset of pages.[^1] If a target is not specified, values cascade to all descendant pages.